 We offer three options for measuring architectural glass edge stress.
 One is the GFP2600 that, when set at the edge of a test table or conveyor, can be configured as a very effective edge stress measurement tool.
 This versatile edge tool can move down the edge of the glass.
 Alternatively, the glass can be inspected as it moves through the edge stress measurement system.
 We also offer the EdgeMaster 2 as a viable edge stress measurement tool for flat glass.
-Since architectural glass is typically has no frit, the EdgeMaster 2 provides its own reflective surface behind the glass.
-Lastly, the GFP 1600, primarily utilized as an area stress measurement tool, can also use close-up lenses to determine edge stress; specifically the GFP1600 FPI (Flat Panel Illuminator) or a GFP1600 in conjunction with a Flex Illuminator.
+Because architectural glass typically has no frit, the EdgeMaster 2 provides its own reflective surface behind the glass.
+Finally, the GFP1600, primarily utilized as an area stress measurement tool, can also use close-up lenses to determine edge stress—specifically the GFP1600 FPI (Flat Panel Illuminator) or a GFP1600 in conjunction with a Flex Illuminator.

 Iridescence occurs when unbalanced residual temper stress selectively reflects naturally polarized light such as blue sky or water reflections.
-The GFP™1600 FPI is the instrument of choice for measuring iridescence.
-Stress Photonics’ GFP™ (Grey Field Polariscope) technology will measure the anisotropy and the directions of the incident planes that will excite maximum iridescence.
+The GFP1600 FPI is the instrument of choice for measuring iridescence.
+Stress Photonics’ GFP™ (Grey-Field Polariscope) technology will measure the anisotropy and the directions of the incident planes that will excite maximum iridescence.